opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/SMAHoliday.md

   Easter Sunday                         The Easter Sunday date is currently calculated by an astrological algorithm for all years until 4099 A.D (refer to [www.assa.org.au/edm](http://www.assa.org.au/edm "Calculate the Date of Easter Sunday") for more information).
 The additional Customized settings are calculated based on the same algorithm.
   Easter Monday (Le lundi de Pâques)    Calculated based on the Paschal-algorithm Easter date plus one day.
   Good Friday (Vendredi saint)          Calculated based on the Paschal-algorithm Easter date minus two days.
-  Ascension Day (L\'Ascension)          Calculated based on the Paschal-algorithm Easter date plus thirty-nine days.
+  Ascension Day (L'Ascension)          Calculated based on the Paschal-algorithm Easter date plus thirty-nine days.
   Whit Sunday (Pentecôte)               Calculated based on the Paschal-algorithm Easter date plus forty-nine days.
   Whit Monday (Le lundi de Pentecôte)   Calculated based on the Paschal-algorithm Easter date plus fifty days.